 OverClock Monitor Refresh Rate using CRU

 This method will work for all AMD/ATI or NVIDIA GPU.
-Custom Resolution Utility (CRU) is an open-source free tool to set custom refresh rate and resolution.
+Custom Resolution Utility (CRU) is an open-source free tool to set custom refresh rates and resolutions.
 This tool can also harm your monitor if used incorrectly.

 2. Extract the Zip File of CRU and then run the CRU application file from it.